 In areas with fire risk, field employees complete a fire prevention curriculum we developed in collaboration with multiple fire safety and forestry agencies, including CAL FIRE, California’s Department of Forestry and Fire Protection.
 Our regional safety specialists and local management lead the training, which covers the mechanics, science and behavior of fire; environmental factors that contribute to the start and spread of fires; techniques and tools for assessing fire risk; fire safety equipment and techniques; proper refueling methods and equipment use; and regionally relevant fire history.
 In 2018 all employees in fire prone areas went through the Fire Prevention Training Program.

 *In 2015, we introduced new training that was presented to all employees in areas with fire risk.
 In 2016 and 2017, we returned to our normal training schedule.

 Davey employees remain constantly vigilant of fire risk.
 Each day, crew managers monitor weather and fire index levels.
 Managers will postpone a job if they believe the fire risk is too high.
 In addition, each employee has the ability and responsibility to suspend a job onsite if they feel it is too dangerous to continue.

 Crews bring fire equipment to job sites when the fire index level is high, very high or extremely high.
 For safety purposes, crews will only use these tools to contain or extinguish small fires.
 If a crew member suspects a spark, local authorities are called to the site.

 Davey documents all fire risks and reports fire events up to the president and CEO.
-We are pleased to report that we did not have any significant fire events in 2017.

 |Number of significant fire events||0||0||0||0||0|